jsreport/docs/docs/pdf-utils.md

 {{pdfAddPageItem name="Jan" age=33 /}}
 ```

-> Both page groups and page items add "hidden" text elements to the output pdf.
-These elements are almost invisible but still takes a tine place.
-Therefore it's recommended to use just small values for groups and items.
-The best is to use just array indexes or ids.

 ## TOC - table of contents
 The pdf utils can be used also to dynamically create pdf table of contents including the outlines.
 This is done mainly using pdf-utils fundamentals like merge operation and page items.
 The flow is the following.